gnolang/blog/posts/2024-06-20_myg-9/README.md

 # Gno Core Updates

-## Gno Studio Connect is Here!
+## Introducing Gno Studio Connect

 Last month [we talked](https://medium.com/@gnostudio/introducing-gno-studio-the-premier-builder-suite-for-gno-land-d1b4d82b46de) about the need for a premier builder suite for Gno.land.
 As Gno.land expands into a universe of realms, we saw the need for a set of tools; tools empowing the community to create and use succint and composable realms on Gno.land.
 Last year we launched [Gno Playground](https://play.gno.land/).
 Now we're adding another tool to the toolbox - [Gno Studio Connect](https://gno.studio/connect).
-It's still in beta, so please go and break it; you can even use the **feedback** feature within Connect to send us your feedback.
+Currently in beta, Connect allows seamless access to realms, making it simple to explore, interact, and engage with Gno.land's smart contracts through function calls.
+Try out your first realm interaction via Connect by taking our [gnoyourdate](https://gno.studio/connect/view/gno.land/r/gnostudio/gnoyourdate?network=test3#Vote) poll.

 ## Faucet Hub is Live